cicsdev/cics-async-api-redbooks/README.md

 # CICS Asynchronous API Redbooks Examples

-This repository holds example applications and code related to the IBM Redbooks.
+This repository holds example applications and code related to the IBM Redbooks publication [_IBM CICS Asynchronous API: Concurrent Processing Made Simple_][book].
 For more detail see the readme for the particular example.

 ## Examples